 This feature has proven to be highly sought after in tools like these, particularly by marketing agencies that want to brand the reports generated by SEO tools with their own logos.
 It’s particularly useful for agencies that want to attach their brand to the reports generated and sent from tools like these as a sign of professionalism, brand consistency, and perhaps even signaling that they’ve developed the tool in-house.

 You can find it in SEMrush, coupled with receiving weekly reports via email or report generation for a specific timeframe (available only in higher plans).

 Customizable Reporting and White Labeling in SerpWatch

 However, SerpWatch has also made white labeling available within reports, together with a variety of highly customizable reporting options.
-Aside from getting weekly reports in your email and timeframe-specific report generation, SerpWatch can generate SEO ranking reports with specific metrics available, and it offers the option to download a report or send it straight from the tool (e.g., to your clients if you’re a marketing agency).
+Aside from getting weekly reports in your email and timeframe-specific report generation, SerpWatch can generate SEO ranking reports in various formats with specific metrics available, and it offers the option to download a report or send it straight from the tool (e.g., to your clients if you’re a marketing agency).
 All these adjustments are just what users consider valuable and continuously ask for in tools like these.